On the Stability of Lagrange Relative Equilibrium in The Planar Three-body Problem: Effective Stability

 provided $\epsilon$ is sufficiently small, here $c_1,c_2, c_3= const>0$ and the constant $b$ is any number in the interval $(0, \frac{1}{7})$.
-Therefore, Lagrange relative equilibrium is exponentially stable for almost every choice of positive masses of the planar three-body problem, provided that $\beta<\frac{1}{27}$. \end{theorem}
+Therefore, Lagrange relative equilibrium is exponentially stable for almost every choice of masses of the planar three-body problem such that $\beta<\frac{1}{27}$. \end{theorem}

-Although all of the choices of positive masses of the planar three-body problem yielding exponential stability in above Theorem \ref{effective stability1apply} are abundant in measure.
-However, according to Theorem \ref{Diophantine frequency}, all of these choices may be quite exceptional in some sense, for example, they would not allow any error of masses measurement, but it's impossible for no error of masses measurement.
+On the one hand, the masses in Theorem \ref{effective stability1apply} yielding exponential stability are abundant in measure.
+On the other hand, the masses in Theorem \ref{effective stability1apply} may be quite exceptional in some sense.
+For example, according to Theorem \ref{Diophantine frequency}, the masses which can not yield exponential stability are dense.
+Therefore, it is not allowed to have measuring error of masses for applying Theorem \ref{effective stability1apply}, however it is impossible for no measuring error of masses in practice.